getyoti/yoti-wordpress/yoti/readme.txt

 == Why does your website need Yoti ==

-* Stops keyloggers.
-By not having to type usernames and passwords.
+* Stops keyloggers, by not having to type usernames and passwords.
-* Stops phishing attacks.
-Safer website access without usernames and passwords.
+* Stops phishing attacks, safer website access without usernames and passwords.
 * Privacy by design.
 We use advanced hybrid 256-bit encryption to secure your personal information.
 * No Passwords.
 Your users login securely by scanning a QR code.
 * KYC checks.
 Verify the identities of your website users.